alphagov/govspeak-preview/app/assets/markdown/guide.md

-##What is govspeak?
+##What is Govspeak?

-Govspeak is a simplified 'markup' language based on [Markdown](http://daringfireball.net/projects/markdown/syntax).
+[Govspeak](https://github.com/alphagov/govspeak) is a simplified version of [Markdown](http://daringfireball.net/projects/markdown/syntax) used on [GOV.UK](https://www.gov.uk/).
 It's designed to be as easy-to-read and easy-to-write as possible, using simple punctuation instead of complicated tags and code.

-Govspeak was developed by the [Government Digital Service](digital.cabinetoffice.gov.uk) with some extra features that we use to format content on [GOV.UK.](https://www.gov.uk)
+Govspeak was developed by the [Government Digital Service]() with some extra features that we use to format content on [GOV.UK](https://www.gov.uk/).

+This guide is for Mainstream publisher Govspeak.
+View the [Govspeak guide for Whitehall publisher](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/markdown).

+Reason: Consistent capitalisation of Govspeak.
+Also, it makes sense to link to the github repository from the guide page rather than the 'preview' page.
+As we are sharing this with Whitehall publishers as a stopgap - maybe better to just direct them to the Whitehall markdown guidance so we don’t have to duplicate content?

 ##Acronyms

 List these in the following format at the end of the document and all occurrences will be marked up as acronyms:

-    *[FCO]: Foreign and Commonwealth Office
+    *[FCDO]: Foreign, Commonwealth and Development Office

 This means the full text will appear when users hover over the acronym wherever it occurs on the page.